SkyTechBytes/PlayerStatueBuilder/README.md

 <li>Spawns the statue two blocks above the player to prevent suffocation.
 <li>Undo-ing a statue affects only the last statue created by ANY player (Admin only)
 <li>You can add armor to your player statues now (chainmail, golden, diamond, iron)!
 You can select a piece of armor by stating what type of armor and then adding "_helmet" , "_chestplate" , or "_boots" (ex: diamond_boots).
+<li>The plugin uses bStats for plugin metrics; no personal information is stored and if you use worldedit/essentialsX you already use bStats.
+You may opt out by going to the configuration file under the "bStats" folder in your plugins folder.
 <li>You can now create a player statue DIRECTLY from your computer (if you're an admin).
 <li>Config file supports cooldowns (min), extra items required, and # of extra items required
-  <h2>How to create a statue with a skin image directly from your computer"</h2>
+  <h2>How to create a statue with a skin image directly from your computer</h2>
   <li>1.
 Obtain your skin's .png file and copy it
   <li>2.
 Go to your "plugins" folder in your spigot server folder
   <li>3.
 Go to the "PlayerStatueBuilderX" folder